 Method 1: Using An Oven

-This method is great as a quick drying method that preserves the flavor and nutrients of the fresh leaves well.
+Oven drying basil is great as a quick method that preserves the flavor and nutrients of the fresh leaves well.
 And almost everyone has an oven!

-To start, preheat the oven to its lowest setting.
+To start, preheat the oven to its lowest temperature setting.
 This is usually around 160ºF (70ºC).

-Put them in the preheated oven.
-This process will take at least 1 to 1 1/2 hours, but most likely a lot longer.
+Put the baking tray with the basil in the oven.
+This process will take about an hour to 1 1/2 hours, but most likely a lot longer.

 Once the leaves are completely dried (they will crumble between your fingers), you can leave them to cool at room temperature for a couple of hours.